 One of my favorite authors, Joan Didion wrote that the Freeways are “the only secular communion Los Angeles has.”
 Another author, David Brodsly wrote, “Every time we merge with traffic we join our community in a wordless creed: belief in individual freedom, in technological liberation from place and circumstance, in democracy of personal mobility.
 The LA freeway is the cathedral of its time and place.
 It is surely the structure the archeologists of some future age will study in seeking to understand who we were.”

 Living things and plants are intrinsically a part of these transport corridors.
 For several years I walked around the freeways in Seattle where, people enjoy the nature in and around these structures.
 Pockets under the freeway made space for people to skateboard or climbed the columns.
 I encountered a lot of people who made their homes under the over passes as shelter from the rain.
 Today in LA, commuters are frustrated because they are stuck in their cars, standing bumper to bumper for hours on end.
-Someday, from the windows of driverless cars being run without hydrocarbons, people will gaze at the beauty of these shapes and forms, they lines and cures and the landscapes they frame in a completely new way, much as they are portrayed here with calm amazement.« less
+Someday, from the windows of driverless cars, being run without hydrocarbons, people will gaze at the beauty of these shapes and forms calmly as the lines and curves as the transite archtecture frame the landscape.« less